mozilla/inclusion/evaluation_tools/contributor-assessment-basic.md.md

 - [ ] It's clear how to step into, or achieve a leadership role.

 Here is an example of an inclusive leadership page ([Firefox Developer Tools](https://github.com/firefox-devtools/debugger.html/blob/master/docs/community-team.md)).

+## Community Diversity
+- [ ] The last 20 commits appear* by someone other than male.

+* yes... many people use male-avatars, and names to hide their gender-identity.
+This is just intended to provide early insights into demographics of a community.

 ## Project & Community Design
 This section describes some simple ways your project and community design can be more inclusive.